makiftutuncu/spring-boot-crud/api/README.md

 * We need at least `@Entity` annotation to be compatible with JPA.
 * spring-boot-crud-api enforces to have `id`, `version`, `createdAt`, `updatedAt` and `deletedAt` fields.
 * All fields need to be nullable `var`s to be compatible with JPA.
-* To be compatible with JPA, we need all fields should have a default value set as ` = null` in the constructor definition (or a no-args constructor).
 * Having a `toString` helps in logging and debugging.
 * We **cannot** use a data class for our entity.